sodiboo/niri-flake/docs.md

 The softness/size of the shadow, measured in logical pixels.

-This behaves like a [CSS box-shadow blur-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow#syntax)
+This behaves like a [CSS box-shadow blur radius](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow#syntax)

 ## `programs.niri.settings.overview.workspace-shadow.spread`